pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 python-shell-send-string
 ------------------------
 Send STRING to inferior Python PROCESS.
-When MSG is non-nil messages the first line of STRING.
+When `py-verbose-p' and MSG is non-nil messages the first line of STRING.

 python-shell-send-region
 ------------------------